 When reverse engineering software, the operating system it was created for should be one of the first things you pay attention to.
-In this article, we describe the basic concepts of reverse engineering macOS software and iOS apps.
-This tutorial will be useful for developers who want to know more about macOS and iOS reverse engineering.
+In this article, we describe how to decompile macOS software and iOS apps.
+This tutorial will be useful for developers who want to know more about macOS software and iOS apps reverse engineering.

 Why do we need reverse engineering?
 The answer is rather simple.

 When you build a piece of software, you usually have all of the source code available and can take a look at the source code at any time.
 So figuring out how a particular process or feature works shouldn’t be too much of a challenge.

 But what if you have an executable and you need to figure out how it works without access to any source code?
 The solution is obvious: you need to reverse engineer it.

 There are several reasons why you might need to use reverse engineering:

 - To improve software compatibility with third-party solutions and formats

 - To improve interactions between software and the platform

 - To provide easy maintenance of legacy code